 - synergistic connections with Fellows from other university programs.

-Fellows will receive a merit stipend in addition to their Arts & Sciences Fellowship or Research Assistantship – a supplement of approximately $8,000 – for each year of funding support the student receives at Washington University.
-Moreover, there will be a summer supplement to support professional development or research activities.
+Fellows will receive a merit stipend supplement in addition to their Arts & Sciences Fellowship or Research Assistantship for each year of funding support the student receives at Washington University.
+Moreover, there will be an annual summer supplement (currently 1,500) to support professional development or research activities.
 There will also be special Arts & Sciences programming and activities for this select group of Fellows.